-5 During a search
+7 During a search

-Where we can search.
+7.1 Where we can search.

 An appropriate location for the search will be found.
 Where possible, this will be away from other pupils.
-The search must only take place on the school premises or where the member of staff has lawful control or charge of the pupil, for example on a school trip.9 We will ensure that all staff are conversant with the laws and regulations of any country visited outside of England.
+The search must only take place on our school's premises or where the member of staff has lawful control or charge of the pupil, for example on a school trip.
+9 We will ensure that all staff are conversant with the laws and regulations of any country visited outside of England.

-Who can search.
+7.2 Who can search.